"It's becoming a theme." 29th September 2021.

 Me - quoting Proposition 13:

-"In some instances, behavior may be brought about by organic experiences and needs which have not been symbolized.
+"In some instances, behaviour may be brought about by organic experiences and needs which have not been symbolized.

 I think Rogers is using the word symbolized as a positive.

 OK, going to break the 4th wall.
-This is me writing in 2023: I hear a lot of the same thing in his examples, in almost every session, and it is relevant.
+This is me writing in 2024: I hear a lot of the same thing in his examples, in almost every session, and it is relevant.
 And significant.
-And when he said 'you know about me....'
-And I did, and instead of offering empathy I acted dumb because I was in the client's chair..
+At a certain point in our discussion today he said, 'you know about me....'
+And I did, but instead of offering empathy I acted dumb.
+Because I was in the client's chair..
 I couldn't bear the thought of him seeing my love, I couldn't risk him knowing that I listened, heard and felt.
-I simply didn't have any permission to be myself in his room.
+I simply didn't have any permission to be myself in this room.

 I wish I'd been braver.